homanchou/xr/book/4-Meetin-Room-Communications.md

 }
 ```

 Now we need to call this function, but we need to make sure we wait long enough until the browser has evaluated the initRoom function definition.
-We'll get an error if we just call it immediately.
+We'll get an error that `initRoom` is undefined if we just call it immediately.
 Open up `controllers/room_html/show.html.heex` and replace the entire template with this:

 ```html
 <body>